varsha-katiyar/suraksha-ai-/README.md

 ## 🔐 Offline-First Design

-Chaukas is designed to work **completely offline** — no cloud database, no external API keys required for core functionality:
+suraksha ai is designed to work **completely offline** — no cloud database, no external API keys required for core functionality:

 - **Database**: All data is stored in `backend/local_db.json` using a custom MockSupabase engine
 - **Media Storage**: Images, videos, and audio are saved to `backend/uploads/` and served via FastAPI static files